Scar (The Lion King): Design and characterization

 Before becoming involved with The Lion King, Deja had already developed a reputation for animating Disney villains.
-Prior to animating Scar, Deja had just recently served as the supervising animator of Gaston and Jafar, the villains in Disney's Beauty and the Beast (1991) and Aladdin (1992), respectively.
-Initially, Deja had been considering the idea of animating a hero as opposed to a villain for a change, contemplating taking on the task of animating Simba instead.
-However, Deja soon relented upon learning that Scar would be voiced by Irons, feeling that it would be "fun" to animate a character voiced by such a prestigious actor.
-Meanwhile, Minkoff and Allers had already had Deja in mind for animating Scar long before the animator approached the directors about the position.
+Prior to animating Scar, Deja had just recently served as the supervising animator of Gaston and Jafar, the villains in Disney's Beauty and the Beast and Aladdin, respectively.
+Initially, Deja had been considering the idea of animating a hero for a change, contemplating taking on the task of animating Simba, instead.
+However, Deja relented upon learning that Scar would be voiced by Irons, feeling that it would be "fun" to animate a character voiced by such a prestigious actor.
+Meanwhile, Minkoff and Allers had already had Deja in mind for animating Scar, long before the animator approached the directors about the position.
 The level anthropomorphism used in The Lion King exceeded that of any Disney animated film by which it was preceded.
-Because Scar is an animal as opposed to a human, Deja and the animators experienced certain challenges and limitations when it came to instilling movement in the character, and thus experimented with manipulating Scar's facial expressions, specifically the way in which he tilts his head condescendingly, raises his eyebrows and lifts his chin.
-The animals were each drawn with certain human-like attributes and characteristics in order to help convey emotions and tell the story.
-Meanwhile, the studio recruited live lions for the animators to study while drawing.
+Because Scar is an animal, as opposed to a human, Deja and the animators faced certain challenges and limitations when it came to instilling movement in the character, and thus experimented with manipulating Scar's facial expressions, specifically the way in which he tilts his head condescendingly, raises his eyebrows and lifts his chin.
+The animals were each drawn with certain human-like attributes and characteristics, in order to help convey emotions and tell the story.
+Meanwhile, the studio recruited live lions for the animators to study, while drawing.
 As the film's villain, Scar is the only lion drawn with claws.

-Owen Gleiberman of Entertainment Weekly described Scar as "a figure of both pity and evil, and of treacherous comedy" with "Irons ... filling this devious coward with elegantly witty self-loathing."
+Owen Gleiberman of Entertainment Weekly described Scar as "a figure of both pity and evil, and of treacherous comedy" with Irons "filling this devious coward with elegantly witty self-loathing."
 As an animator, Deja believes that "If you have a great voice to work with, your work is half done."
 Enjoying the way in which Irons "has a way with words and phrasing," Deja deliberately based much of Scar's appearance on the actor himself, specifically the shape of his mouth and facial expressions.
 Several of the actor's physical attributes were incorporated into Scar's design, with Irons admitting to recognizing his own baggy eyes in his character.
-Additionally, Deja studied Irons' performances in the films Reversal of Fortune (1990) and Damage (1992) for inspiration, while refusing to watch Disney's The Jungle Book while working on The Lion King in order to avoid being influenced by the film's villain – Shere Khan, a tiger.
+Additionally, Deja studied Irons's performances in the films Reversal of Fortune and Damage, for inspiration.